IcebladeLabs/iris-sec-priv/README.md

 python src/neusym_vul.py --query cwe-022wLLM --run-id <SOME_ID> --llm qwen2.5-coder-7b perwendel__spark_CVE-2018-9159_2.7.1
 ```

-This will build the project, generate the CodeQL database, and analyze it for CWE-022 vulnerabilities using the specified LLM.
+This will build the project, generate the CodeQL database, and analyze it for CWE-022 vulnerabilities using the specified LLM (qwen2.5-coder-7b).
+The output of these three steps will be stored under data/build-info/, data/codeql-dbs/, and output/ respectively.

 ## Supported CWEs
-Here are the following CWEs supported, that you can specify as an argument to `--query` when using `src/neusym_vul.py` and `src/neusym_vul_for_query.py`.
+Here are the following CWEs supported, that you can specify as an argument to `--query` when using `src/neusym_vul.py`.

 - `cwe-022wLLM` - [CWE-022](https://cwe.mitre.org/data/definitions/22.html) (Path Traversal)
 - `cwe-078wLLM` - [CWE-078](https://cwe.mitre.org/data/definitions/78.html) (OS Command Injection)